Review: Taste-test the best of the region on a Yarra Valley wine, beer, cider and chocolate tour from Melbourne

 We start with a quick tour of the strawberry and capsicum fields on the estate, before enjoying generous tasting platters of local specialties, including cheeses, chutneys, biscuits and fruits.
 That’s topped off with a strawberry liqueur tasting.
 Given we all signed up for a wine tour, there are no complaints from the group about it being too early for a tipple!

-Sporting a warm glow, we depart for our next destination — Napoleone Brewery & Ciderhouse.
-Set amongst orchards the family have been tending for years, this brewhouse, restaurant and accommodation facility occupies one of the most picturesque settings in the Yarra Valley.
+Sporting a warm glow, we depart for our next destination — Napoleone brewery and cider house.
+Set amongst orchards the family have been tending for years, this facility occupies one of the most picturesque settings in the Yarra Valley.
 Napoleone craft their own beer — ranging from lighter IPAs to heavier pump-house ales.
 There’s also a selection of seasonal apple and pear ciders.
-After tasting them all, we have some time to visit the produce store and take a stroll around the magnificent grounds.
+After tasting them all, we have some time to take a stroll around the magnificent grounds.

 It’s a short drive on to Dominique Portet winery, which has been operated by the same family of French descent for more than ten generations.
 Along with a tasting of a wide selection of superb wines, we enjoy a game of pétanque (pronounced ‘pet-onk’) — the French-version of bocce.
 Our tour guide ups the stakes by offering a bottle of Dominique Portet wine for the winner!

-Just across the paddock is the famous Rochford Wines estate, which is our lunch venue.
-We’re met on arrival by one of the estate’s winemakers, who introduces us to their award-winning range.
-For lunch we have the choice of slow-cooked beef, baked salmon or pumpkin and feta croquettes.
-There’s plenty of time after the meal to explore Rochford’s massive estate, and climb the roof-top tower for the 360-degree views.
+Just across the paddock is famous Rochford Wines.
+We’re met on arrival by one of the estate’s winemakers, who introduces us to their award-winning range of drops.
+There’s plenty of time after the tasting to explore the estate, and climb the roof-top tower for the 360-degree views.

 Our final stop for the day is the boutique Hanrahan Vineyard.
 Here you’ll undoubtedly hear the phrase: ‘We don’t do many, but we do them well’.
 There’s no automation of the wine production process at this vineyard.
 Everything is done by hand.